cartographer-project/cartographer_ros/docs/source/configuration.rst

   "echoes" topic.
 If 2D SLAM is used, either this or *use_horizontal_laser* must be enabled.

-sensor_bridge.horizontal_laser_min_range
-  Range in meters below which laser returns are ignored for the purpose of SLAM.

-sensor_bridge.horizontal_laser_max_range
-  Range in meters above which laser returns are ignored for the purpose of SLAM.

-sensor_bridge.horizontal_laser_missing_echo_ray_length
-  Range in meters to use for inserting free space when no laser return was detected.

 num_lasers_3d
   Number of 3D lasers to subscribe to.
 Must be a positive value if and only if using 3D SLAM.
 Subscribes to `sensor_msgs/PointCloud2`_ on the "points2"